Common Questions and Answers

 No. Receipt of private LTD benefits does not impact your claim for SSDI benefits.
 Likewise, if at some point your LTD benefits are terminated, the fact that you no longer receive LTD benefits would not have a negative impact on your SSDI claim.

 Yes.
-Children up to 18 (or who have not graduated from high school) are entitled to benefits if you become disabled.
+Children up to 18, or who have not graduated from high school, may be entitled to benefits if you become disabled.
 Generally, dependent children receive 50% of the amount of your monthly SSDI benefit, which is divided equally among all eligible dependents.

-The average monthly SSDI benefit was about $1,166 in 2015, with a maximum monthly benefit of about $2,639 for an individual and $3,958 for a family.
-The amount of your monthly benefit is based on your lifetime average earnings covered by Social Security and is reduced if you receive other government benefits, such as worker’s compensation (including Black Lung) or public disability benefits.
+The amount of your monthly benefit is based on your lifetime average earnings covered by Social Security and is reduced if you receive other government benefits, such as worker’s compensation – including Black Lung payments – or public disability benefits.

 It can take up to 60 days to receive your first check after you have been awarded.
 Processing time is generally faster at the initial claim and reconsideration levels, while tending to take longer for clients who are awarded at the hearing level.
 SSA can delay the processing of a claim for many different reasons and will not release any benefits until all necessary documentation is in order.
 This may include a copy of your birth certificate, citizenship papers, representation payee documents, or proof of other public payments such as state disability or workers’ compensation.
 We will help you provide these documents to SSA in a timely fashion to avoid unnecessary delays in processing your monthly payments

 Unfortunately, the process of applying for and being awarded SSDI benefits can be extremely long.
 Depending on the number of appeals needed to get your case awarded, the process can take anywhere from six months to three or four years.